Vandekieft/backarr/README.md

 ### Usage

+Save the backarr.py and config.ini in the same directory
 - Configuration:
     - Edit the config.ini file to include the details of the instances you want to manage.
 You can define different sections for each instance or app.
 INI Example: